Mask and Eye-Face Protection Selection

 4. Confirm N95 fit and perform fit-check before exposure-risk entry.

-5. Add goggles or face shield when splash risk to eyes, nose, or mouth is present.
+5. Add goggles or face shield when splash risk to eyes, nose, or mouth is present, including close-range care of actively coughing patients.

-6. Verify chosen eye/face barrier provides appropriate coverage and stable fit.
+6. Verify chosen eye/face barrier provides appropriate coverage, stable fit, and adequate visual acuity (prescription eyeglasses may be worn underneath).

-7. Replace any mask that becomes wet from exhaled moisture because barrier integrity declines.
+9. Replace any single-use mask that becomes damp or soiled because barrier integrity declines.

 Common Errors